January 2022 - Capital City College

 Reflecting on the challenges of studying during the pandemic, she added: “They also recognise these students’ sheer endurance and that in spite of everything, they’ve achieved and moved on into higher education.”

-Access to Higher Education Diplomas are one-year courses for adults looking to study at university or other higher education provider, but who do not have the qualifications needed for entry.
+Access to Higher Education Diplomas are one-year courses for adults looking to study at a university or other higher education provider, but who do not have the qualifications needed for entry.

-Students can pay for these courses using an Advanced Learner Loan that will be written-off once they have completed their higher education course.
+Students can pay for these courses using an Advanced Learner Loan that will be written off once they have completed their higher education course.

 CONEL no longer runs an Access to Higher Education Diploma in Engineering, but the course is still available at its sister colleges, City and Islington College and Westminster Kingsway College.